cme-timothy/webshop-assignment/README.md

-# Webshop assignment i react
+# Webshop assignment in react

 This is a simple webshop built for for my assignment.
 This project was built with [React](https://reactjs.org/) and used [Create React App](https://create-react-app.dev/) as its starting template.